KomodoPlatform/NotaryNodes/season4/candidates/dudezmobi/README.md

 Linux and scripting knowledge
 Redundant internet providers (2)
 Hardware Firewall
-Threadripper 3970x, 64 GB memory, 1 TB SSD NVme RAID 0,
+Threadripper 3970x, 64 GB memory, 1 TB SSD NVme RAID 0
 Ryzen 3900x, 32 GB memory, 500 GB SSD NVme RAID 0

-:+1: I have a total capacity of **2000 watts** of solar power for 7 hours daily, thus **lowering my operational costs** and a **sustainable model** for a NN support infrastructure.
+:+1: I have a total capacity of **2000 watts** of solar power for 7 hours daily, thus **lowering my operational costs**.
+It is a **sustainable model** for a NN support infrastructure.
 ```

 ## TARGETS